fuzzylogicxx/fuzzylogic/posts/how-i-consume-and-read-rss-feeds.md

 There are many means of consuming RSS feeds; here’s what I’m doing.
 ---

 I use the free, open source Mac and iOS app [NetNewsWire](https://ranchero.com/netnewswire/) on my MacBook.
-This is where I tend to organise my RSS feeds as it has a good UI, for example for arranging feeds into suitable folders.
+This is where I tend to add and organise my RSS feeds as it has a good UI, for example for arranging feeds into suitable folders.

-If I want to browse feed content away from my Mac (on my phone, or on another computer), I use [Feedbin](https://feedbin.com/) – either the website or the iOS app.
+If I want to read new items away from my Mac (on my phone, or on another computer), I use [Feedbin](https://feedbin.com/) – either the website or the iOS app.
 NewsNetWire and Feedbin sync pretty seemlessly so any organisation I’ve done in NetNewsWire is visible in Feedbin.

 Feedbin is paid (I currently pay 5 USD per month).
 It has a slick UI and, since it’s a website accessible from anywhere, could be treated as your “central hub” for reading.